 2. Hide Things from Your Attorney

 If you are involved in a divorce, the opposing party has the right to obtain information from you regarding your:

-You may reluctant to provide or tempted to hide the above information.
-If you hide or lie any of things during the divorce and it is discovered by the other side or the Judge, your credibility will be compromised and it will damage your divorce case.
+You may be reluctant to provide or tempted to hide the above information.
+If you hide or lie anything during the divorce and it is discovered by the other side or the Judge, your credibility will be compromised, and it will damage your divorce case.

-Your divorce lawyer will help you to prepare for your in court testimony and how to minimize any bad facts.
-Surprises on the other hand can make a bad situation worse.
+Your divorce lawyer will help you to prepare for your in-court testimony and how to minimize any bad facts.
+Surprises can make a bad situation worse.
 You should make your divorce lawyer aware of any:

 It is important that you avoid destroying evidence.
 This is known as spoliation of evidence.
 Spoliation means that a party destroys or conceals evidence that would have been harmful to him at trial.

 Such an act or the appearance of having engaged in such activity would invite your ex’s attorney to file a motion for discovery sanctions against you.

 Get this FREE download about what you need to know before filing for divorce.